ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/images/README.md

+# IPCC AR6 figures produced with the ESMValTool
-This is the directory in which the final IPCC figures produced with the ESMValTool are stored.
+This directory contains a copy of the orignal IPCC AR6 figures produced with the ESMValTool.